 Selling & marketing expenses - The Group's selling & marketing expenses are mainly comprised of: (1) commissions to the Group's reps' and Marketing Personnel, which are calculated as a portion of sales (It is noted that not all the sales are subject to reps' commissions) and of (2) other selling expenses (fixed) based on management policy.
 The Group's marketing efforts are concentrated through participation in major power electronic shows around the world and by collaborating with its worldwide rep's Network.
-The Group's selling & marketing expenses for the year ended December 31, 2020 amounted to USD 1,759 thousand (4%) compared with USD 2,061 thousand (5%) in the year ended December 31, 2019.
-In year 2020, due to the Corona Epidemic, a decrease in other selling expenses was noted, mainly in travel expenses and exhibitions costs.
+The Group's selling & marketing expenses for the year ended December 31, 2021 amounted to USD 1,791 thousand (4%) compared with USD 1,759 thousand (4%) in the year ended December 31, 2020.
+In year 2021 similar to previous year (2020), due to the COVID-19 Epidemic, other selling expenses, mainly in travel expenses and exhibitions costs were lack.

-General & Administrative expenses - The Group's General & Administrative expenses for the year ended December 31, 2020 amounted to USD 3,385 thousand compared with USD 3,432 thousand in the year ended December 31, 2019.
+General & Administrative expenses - The Group's General & Administrative expenses for the year ended December 31, 2021 amounted to USD 3,734 thousand compared with USD 3,385 thousand in the year ended December 31, 2020.
+The increase is explained mainly by the local currency (NIS and GBP) revaluation against the USD resulted in increase of labor cost and other general costs.